cariboufute/locale-route/readme.md

 For an example of LocaleRoute implementation, please check my [locale-route-example repo](https://github.com/cariboufute/locale-route-example).

-**This should be the last beta version before "official" release.**

 ## Change log

 Please see [changelog](changelog.md) for more information what has changed recently and what will be added soon.